 Users face various unwanted app routines in the current mobile landscape.
 Given this situation, market owners have taken certain measures like providing safety guidelines, conducting prerelease quality assurance checks, and introducing access permission layers at the OS level.
 Unfortunately, these are still far from being fool-proof solutions.
 The reality is: Users are responsible for checking if the apps they download are legitimate or not.

 When was the last time you played chess?
 If you are responsible for cyber security you are unwittingly playing it every day.
-We must appreciate the ancient sport of chess in order to reorganize our defense in 2013.
+We must appreciate the ancient sport of chess in order to reorganise our defence in 2013.

 While East Asian hackers dominate cyber security-related headlines around the world, it would be a mistake to conclude that these attackers are the sole or greatest criminal threat to the global Internet today.
 Hackers from the former Soviet bloc are a more sophisticated and clandestine threat than their more well-known East Asian counterparts.

 Attacks are becoming increasingly sophisticated and targeted and the men and women behind them are better resourced than ever before.
 How dopes the digital insider lay hidden, undetected within an organisation for years on end?
 And more importantly, how can advanced situational awareness help us to respond and mitigate these threats?

 Need help understanding how Advanced Persistent Threats work?
 Trend Micro Threat Researchers have studied the techniques cybercriminals use in perpetrating Advanced Persistent Threats or Targeted Attacks.
 This primer will give you insight into these attacks and what steps you need to take to help mitigate them.